kristopolous/DRR/indycast.net/about.md

 The solution should be:

- * Easy and quick to setup.
+ * **Simple**: Easy and quick to setup.
- * A small-footprint, unobtrusive system that can piggy-back on servers doing other things.
+ * **Small**: A small-footprint, unobtrusive system that can piggy-back on servers doing other things.
- * Highly configurable with reasonable defaults.
+ * **Customizable**: Highly configurable With reasonable defaults.
- * Able to be disk and network effecient.
+ * **Efficient**: Able to be use minimal disk and network resources.
- * Able to be run multiple times on the same machine for different stations.
+ * **Self-contained**: Able to be run multiple times on the same machine for different stations.

-It also should not
+It also should not:

- * require significant dependencies.
+ * Require significant dependencies.
- * be language-specific with arcane knowledge needed in order to get it running.
+ * Be language-specific with arcane knowledge needed in order to get it running.

 It's in Python 2.7, Flask, and SQLite 3.
 The audio library was written by hand.